| ISRAEL'SEXPIRED

 Israeli military plan to bury most of the bodies from the camp in an Israeli cemetery and

 insisted the Red Cross monitor the gathering of the corpses.
+After banning reporters from the camp throughout

 the battle, the Israeli military escorted a group of journalists through the camp on